Which Parts Of The Brain Affect Memory Function?

 Episodic memory is the memory you have of events that have happened to you throughout your life.
 Your wedding day, your high school graduation, the birth of your child, and special memories of holidays are all examples of experiences that are stored in episodic memory.

-The hippocampus and prefrontal cortex have been implicated in episodic memory.
+The hippocampus and prefrontal cortex have been implicated in declarative and episodic memory.
 Researchers are divided on whether episodic memories are stored in the hippocampus for a long period or are relegated to the neocortex.
 More studies are being done to determine exactly how episodic memories are stored and retrieved.

 Semantic memory